Table of Contents

 Any electronic device that you can hold in your hands or operate from your lap… Foxconn will likely be involved in manufacturing some piece of it by this time next year.

-Its operations include manufacturing mobile phones, computers, servers, TVs, flat-panel displays, game consoles, motherboards, and handsets.
-They also assemble desktop and notebook PCs, printed circuit boards, transistors, networking equipment and an assortment of other consumer electronic devices.
+Its operations include manufacturing mobile phones, computers, servers, TVs, flat-panel displays, game consoles, motherboards and handsets.
+It also assembles desktop and notebook PCs, printed circuit boards, transistors, networking equipment and an assortment of other consumer electronic devices.

 Its customers span many cutting-edge and highly profitable sectors – computers, smartphones, consumer electronics, retail, lodging, automobiles, medicine, travel, banking, e-commerce, robotics, etc.